 Born in Edinburgh and based in Cardiff.

-My recent projects include: I’ve Danced at Parties, Survey ll, Jerwood Arts (2021) Sweet Wall, Jupiter Artland, Edinburgh (2020); Cheery Like Lorraine Kelly’s Cheery (text) for ON CARE, Ma Biblioteque (2020); My Boring Dreams featuring Kylie, Neneh, Whitney and the Gang for Chips & Egg, The Sunday Painter Gallery, London (2019); and Diana Ross Shaped, Cubitt, London (2018).
+Recent projects include Is it my cat or Beyoncé?, Green Man festival, (2023); I’ve Danced at Parties, Survey ll, Jerwood Arts (2021) Sweet Wall, Jupiter Artland, Edinburgh (2020); Cheery Like Lorraine Kelly’s Cheery (text) for ON CARE, Ma Biblioteque (2020); and My Boring Dreams featuring Kylie, Neneh, Whitney and the Gang for Chips & Egg, The Sunday Painter Gallery, London (2019)

-I currently hold a Wales Venice 10 Fellowship with Artes Mundi and Arts Council Wales in Venice.
+In 2022, I received the Wakelin Award, given by The Friends of The Glynn Vivian Museum for my film installation, Sweet Wall.
+I was also awarded a Wales Venice 10 Fellowship with Artes Mundi and Arts Council Wales in Venice.

 I also share a collaborative practice with Freya Dooley.
-In 2023 we will present a collaborative solo show at GS Artists, Swansea.
 You can find out more about our work together here.